A survey of the homology cobordism group: A Promenade around Smooth Manifolds

 \section{A Promenade around Smooth Manifolds}

-All $n$-dimensional manifolds ($n$-manifolds for short) with or without boundaries are chosen to be compact, oriented, and smooth.
+All $n$-dimensional manifolds ($n$-manifolds for short) with or without boundaries are chosen to be compact, connected, oriented, and smooth.
 Otherwise, the type of the manifold is specified.
-A boundary manifold appears with the prefix $\partial$ and the $-$ sign indicates reversed orientation.
+The boundary of a manifold $M$ is denoted by $\partial M$, and $-M$ stands for $M$ with the opposite orientation.
 The connected sum operation between two manifolds is denoted by $\#$.
 A diffeomorphism (resp. homeomorphism, and piecewise linear homeomorphism) indicates a smooth (resp. continuous, and continuous and piecewise linear) bijective map between manifolds with a smooth (resp. continuous, and continuous and piecewise linear) inverse.